Frequently Asked Questions

 4. Who may attend?

-The program is open to juniors and seniors at Mountain View, Los Altos, and Alta Vista High Schools.
+The program is open to juniors and seniors at Mountain View HS, Los Altos HS, and Alta Vista HS.
+MVLA does not allow students in Option B / Independent Study to be simultaneously enrolled at Freestyle Academy.
 First year seniors are accepted into classes when there is still space in classes after all returning second year seniors have been confirmed into their classes.
 More info about first year senior classes.

 5. What are the Entrance Requirements?

-- You must be a student enrolled in the MVLA UHSD schools
+- You must be a student enrolled in the MVLAHSD schools - no exceptions.

 6. What is the enrollment procedure?

 Apply online by the February break through https://freestyleacademy.rocks/apply